Probabilistic Analysis of Least Squares, Orthogonal Projection, and QR Factorization Algorithms Subject to Gaussian Noise: Introduction

-This work builds on the machinery developed in \cite{lotfi2022numerical} and expands upon the seminal work presented by Liesen, Rozlo{\v{z}}n{\'{\i}}k, and Strako{\v s} in \cite{liesen2002least}, which establishes the relationship between the condition number and the least squares problem.
-Specifically, the following theorem, which is Theorem 2.3 of \cite{liesen2002least}, is central to this paper:
+This work builds on the relation between condition numbers and least-squares residuals established by Liesen, Rozlo\v{z}n\'{i}k, and Strako\v{s} \cite{liesen2002least}.
+Their result shows that the condition number of the augmented matrix \([Q,\gamma c]\), where \(Q\) has orthonormal columns, is determined by the least-squares residual of \(c\) from \(\operatorname{span}(Q)\).
+Our contribution is to combine this deterministic viewpoint with Gaussian noise models for residuals and projections.